Monster0506/meshexec-dev/commands.md

-# MechExec CLI - Commands and Flags
+# MeshExec CLI - Commands and Flags

-This document lists the CLI commands and flags for `mechexec`, indicating what is implemented now and what is planned next per the project plan and requirements.
+This document lists the CLI commands and flags for `meshexec`, indicating what is implemented now and what is planned next per the project plan and requirements.

 ## Global

 - --config, -c [string] (Implemented)
-  - Path to config file (default is $HOME/.mechexec/config.toml)
+  - Path to config file (default is $HOME/.meshexec/config.toml)
 - --log-level, -l [debug|info|warn|error] (Implemented)
   - Set log verbosity (console format always)
 - --verbose, -v (Implemented)